 In many networked environments, the /etc/hosts file contains the list of hosts (systems) to which you have access over the network.
 The /etc/hosts file contains the host IP (internet protocol) address (for example, 126.62.20.12), the host's full name (for example, mysystem.sgi.com), and often the host's short name (mysystem).
-The "Add a Host Entry" guide allows you to add entries to the /etc/hosts file.
+This task allows you to add entries to the /etc/hosts file.